 Bretton Woods 75 – Reimagining the Global Economy

-Named in honor of the seminal Bretton Woods conference that was held seventy-five years ago to design a monetary system for the post World War II era, Bretton Woods 75 brings together experts across disciplines to examine the original monetary policy frameworks and their implications today.
+Named in honor of the seminal Bretton Woods conference that was held in 1944 to design a monetary system for the post World War II era, Bretton Woods 75 brought together experts across disciplines to examine the original monetary policy frameworks and their implications today.
 This gathering unites a highly curated and diverse group of economists, authors, technologists, policy makers, scientists, entrepreneurs, creatives, and activists to understand and challenge conceptions of our global economy for an era of technology and inclusion.

 Blockchain for Social Impact